Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Semisimplicity for interpolating partition categories

 By construction, the category $\uRep(\cC,t)$ is Karoubian (i.e., pseudo-abelian), but in general, it is not abelian.
 However, we can construct a unique semisimple (and hence, abelian) quotient category from it, the \emph{semisimplification} $\widehat{\uRep(\cC,t)}$.
-Let us recall some definitions and general results on this idea, for more details see \cite{EO18}.
+Let us recall some definitions and general results on this idea, for more details see \cite{EO18} or \cite{AK}.
+We call a pivotal category over a field $k$ \emph{spherical} if its left and right traces coincide (but note that spherical shall not imply a category is abelian in our context).
+The \emph{dimension} of an object in such a category is defined as the trace of its identity morphism.